A.J. has a nice lab, complete with a lab mode switch and a backup clone body.

 - The Cat's alter-ego Duane Dibbley in Red Dwarf.
 He was introduced as the Cat's worst nightmare in the Despair Squid episode, then proved popular enough for a return appearance when a psychic monster sapped the Cat of his cool.
 John-Jules' claims the character is so popular because "no-one's ever written a black nerd before."

-- Toofer on 30 Rock.
+- Toofer.
 In the pilot, he's told "Are there other black nerds or is it just you and Urkel?"

 - In Season 7, Tracy dismissed Barack Obama as "that half-nerd".